dod-zh/web/content/about/_index.md

 ---
 title: "About"
-description: "Learn more about DevOpsDays Switzerland"
+description: "Learn more about DevOpsDays Zurich"
 ---

-# About DevOpsDays Switzerland
+# About DevOpsDays Zurich

-DevOpsDays Switzerland is part of the global DevOpsDays movement, bringing the power of DevOps culture, practices, and tools to the Swiss technology community.
+DevOpsDays Zurich is part of the global DevOpsDays movement, bringing the power of DevOps culture, practices, and tools to the Swiss technology community.